kfchou/kfchou.github.io/_drafts/2025-05-09-poetry-toml-file.md

 Dependency groups _were_ a Poetry-specific concept.
 In October 2024, Python adopted [PEP 735](https://peps.python.org/pep-0735/) to define how dependency groups are specified.
 However, Poetry is not yet compatible with PEP 735 (see the [open issue](https://github.com/python-poetry/poetry/issues/9751)).
 So for now, we need to keep using Poetry's tool-specific dependency groups, defined in the `tool.poetry` section.

+Note: `uv` does support dependency groups specified in the PEP 735 format.

 ## Useing both Extras and Groups
 If you want to define additional information that is not required for building but only for locking (for example, an explicit source), you can enrich dependency information in the tool.poetry section.
 ```